-VHWA Supports VHWA interface.
-If set, then IFramebuffer::processVHWACommand can be called.

-VisibleRegion Supports visible region.
-If set, then IFramebuffer::setVisibleRegion can be called.
+- VHWA Supports VHWA interface.
+If set, then IFramebuffer::processVHWACommand can be called. - VisibleRegion Supports visible region.
+If set, then IFramebuffer::setVisibleRegion can be called. - RenderCursor This framebuffer implementation can render a pointer cursor itself.
+Unless the MoveCursor capability is also set the cursor will always be rendered at the location of (and usually using) the host pointer. - MoveCursor Supports rendering a pointer cursor anywhere within the guest screen.
+Implies RenderCursor.

-6.46 FsObjMoveFlag
+6.50 FsObjMoveFlag